| | | | |

 Description

-The BEST fish taco recipe!
+Our favorite fish tacos recipe!
 Perfectly cooked fish with a yummy cabbage slaw & tomatillo ranch.
 These are easy, fresh, and delicious.
-Feel free to use any flaky white fish here–cod, halibut, tilapia, mahimahi, etc. They all work!
-(PS – Don’t miss the notes section for lots of tips on adding a little kick, different topping ideas, and more!)
+(Don’t miss the notes section for lots of tips on adding a little kick, different topping ideas, and more!)

 Ingredients